Original Bee Gees star Colin Petersen dies at 78

 Over the last five years, Petersen has played with the Best Of The Bee Gees tribute show, his publicist Sue Camilleri confirmed.

+Best of the Bee Gees production manager Gary Walker said Petersen had played a show on Saturday and he was “happy and his usual cheeky self” on Sunday.

+“It was very sudden,” he told the PA news agency, confirming Petersen died in his sleep early Monday morning.

-“I’ve known Colin for 34 years and was thrilled when he agreed to bring his career full circle by joining the Best Of The Bee Gees,” his manager Greg Shaw said in a statement given to the PA news agency.
+Meanwhile, manager Greg Shaw said in a statement given to PA: “I’ve known Colin for 34 years and was thrilled when he agreed to bring his career full circle by joining the Best Of The Bee Gees.

 “His endearing nature and unabashed storytelling added unique perspectives to the shows and he was loved on and off stage.